Fernando Lázaro Carreter

-Fernando Lázaro Carreter (April 13, 1923 – March 4, 2004) was a Spanish linguist, journalist and literary critic.
+Fernando Lázaro Carreter (13 April 1923 – 4 March 2004) was a Spanish linguist, journalist and literary critic.

-Carreter worked to improve the way the Spanish language is spoken and written, and penned the hugely popular 1997 book El Dardo en la Palabra (The Dart in the Word), a collection of articles he wrote on linguistic gaffes in the media.
-Lázaro Carreter was a member, occupying the Seat R, of the prestigious Royal Spanish Academy (Real Academia Española), the language's official referee, from 1972 until his death, and was its president for seven years, 1991–1998.
+Lázaro Carreter worked to improve the way the Spanish language is spoken and written, and penned the hugely popular 1997 book El dardo en la palabra ("The Dart in the Word"), a collection of articles he wrote on linguistic gaffes in the media.
+He was a member, occupying Seat R, of the Royal Spanish Academy (Real Academia Española), the language's official arbiter, from 1972 until his death, and was its president for seven years, 1991–1998.
 He taught at the Autonomous University of Madrid.

 He died on 4 March 2004 in Madrid at aged 80 from a multiple organ failure.

 Works

 His works fall into five categories: linguistic studies, literary studies, secondary‑school textbooks, journalistic articles, and dramatic works.